U.S. indicts Iranians for hacking dozens of banks, New York dam

 The indictment from a federal grand jury in New York City said the attacks occurred from 2011 to 2013.
 Washington has previously accused military officers from China and the North Korean government of cyber attacks against U.S. businesses.

-The attack on the Bowman Avenue Dam in Rye Brook, New York, was especially alarming, Lynch said, because it marked one of the first known intrusions on critical infrastructure.
+The attack on the Bowman Avenue Dam in Rye Brook, New York, was especially alarming, Lynch said, because it represented a known intrusion on critical infrastructure.
 A stroke of good fortune prevented the hackers from obtaining operational control of the flood gates because the dam had been manually disconnected for routine maintenance, she said.

 The Bowman hack was a “game-changing event” for the U.S. government that prompted investigators to uncover other systems vulnerable to similar attacks, said Andre McGregor, a former FBI agent and a lead case investigator on the dam intrusion.